 Families far apart.

-Canada can be a very cold place to live in.
+Canada can be a very cold place to live.

 Another drawback is learning how to quickly adjust to the culture and environment.
 Some Filipinos find the cold climate very uncomfortable and easily get sick.
-You may need to wear a winter jacket for up to seven months at temperatures that drop down to minus 30 degrees Centigrade.
-Such an experience could drive you too long for the warm confines of the family home in the Philippines.
+You may need to wear winter jacket for up to seven months at temperatures that drop down to minus 30 degrees Centigrade.
+Such experience could drive you longing for the warm confines of family home in the Philippines.

 High tax rates.